EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # Use of EDHOC-KeyUpdate # {#edhoc-key-update}

 Once successully completed an EDHOC execution, C and the RS are expected to preserve the EDHOC state of such an execution, as long as the authentication credentials of both C and the RS, namely AUTH\_CRED\_C and AUTH\_CRED\_RS are valid.
-This especially consists in preserving the secret key PRK\_OUT attained at the end of the EDHOC execution.
+This especially consists in preserving the secret key PRK\_out attained at the end of the EDHOC execution.

 In case C has to establish a new OSCORE Security Context with the RS, and as long as the outcome of their previously completed EDHOC execution is still valid, C and the RS MUST rely on the EDHOC-KeyUpdate function defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}} as further specified in the rest of this section, rather than re-running the EDHOC protocol.
 When supporting this profile, both C and the RS MUST support the EDHOC-KeyUpdate function.